nvoynov/marko/lib/assets/demo/src/index.md

 # Assumptions and Dependencies
 {{id: as}}

-##
+## Graphical User Interface

-The system requires a user interface for managing markup sources.
-It is assumed that users utilize any text editor of their choice.
+The user will utilize his preferred text editor so no other UI requirement

-##
+## Versions and Access management

-The system requires tools for collaboration on artifacts by several authors simultaneously.
-Because of the plain text nature of the markup sources, It is assumed using Git for managing the artifact sources repository.
+The user will utilize Git so no other version management or access management requirements

-##
+## Deliverables Publishing

-The system requires the compilation of artifacts into deliverables in form of well-supported formats like pdf, doc, etc. It is assumed using Pandoc for creating deliverables.
+The user will publish deliverables by using Pandoc so there are no publishing requirements